What Wondrous Love, one of my favorite old gospel hymns, for voice, piano and guitar.

 "The Southern Harmony," says Wikipedia (!) "is a shape note hymn and tune book compiled by William Walker.
 It is part of the larger tradition of shape note singing."

 Like many other old gospel hymns, the hymn lyrics focus on the soul's separation from God because of sin.

 The above video features the easy-to-sing version for 4-part harmony I wrote for my students.
-If you are interested in buying this arrangement (a great deal! $4.00 for 10 copies!) go to What Wondrous Love, the ensemble version.
+If you are interested in buying this arrangement (a great deal! $5.00 for unlimited copies) go to What Wondrous Love, the ensemble version.

 Do you have a funny story about this music, or does it remind you of something you'd like to share with other readers?
 Do you have a question?
 I'd love to hear it!

 Please note that all comments are moderated, and will not appear until I have approved them.
 Also, IF YOU ARE ASKING FOR MUSIC THAT IS NOT IN THE PUBLIC DOMAIN, YOUR REQUEST WILL BE IGNORED.
 That's pretty much any music written in the last 75 years...

 Click below to see contributions from other visitors to this page...

 Pentatonic Alternate Tune for What Wondrous Love -- More Verses?

 I love this tune!
 I'm so glad I found out about it.
 I'm wondering if there is a name for the tune by which it is distinguished from the traditional (Walker) …